-Alcoholic Beverages/Controlled Substances - Beer and other alcoholic beverages are not allowed (as defined in O.S.
-Title 37, Section 163.1), except at camping and parking areas.
+Alcoholic Beverages/Controlled Substances

+- Beer and other alcoholic beverages are not allowed (as defined in O.S.
+Title 37, Section 163.1), except at designated camping and parking areas on any lands or waterways subject to control of the ODWC.
 No person shall use any controlled dangerous substance (as defined in O.S.
 63, Section 2-101) on any lands or waterways subject to control of the ODWC.